PCI Network Diagrams: Key Qualities for Compliance

 Your compliance team is responsible for knowing exactly where CDE systems are located in the corporate network environment and how cardholder data moves throughout the environment.
 The goal of your network diagrams is to synthesize that information into an easy-to-understand illustration of your CDE.

-A poorly designed or incomplete network diagram can imply that your team does not fully understand its environment.
+A poorly designed or incomplete network diagram can signal that your team does not fully understand its environment — something assessors often interpret as a broader compliance risk.
 This gap is often a sure sign to an assessor that he or she should be on the lookout for potentially deeper issues.

 We’re here to help you understand how to best meet Requirements 1.1.2 and 1.1.3.
-Here are a few qualities of good network diagrams.
+Here are a few qualities of effective PCI network diagrams.

 Often, we see network diagrams that go into too much detail about the individual system, network segment, and connectivity elements.
 The overload of information can make it difficult to distinguish between in-scope and out-of-scope components or to follow the flow of cardholder data through the environment.